Johnny Carson Tour

 Begin the day at the Elkhorn Valley Museum.
 The featured exhibit includes the Johnny Carson Gallery where you can see the history of Norfolk’s famous son.
 Items in the exhibit include his Emmy awards, Kennedy Center medallion and a replica stage where you can hear one of Mr. Carson’s favorite monologues.
 Spend some time in the living room watching the best of Carson.
 Your visit isn’t complete without checking out the square turn tractor, printing press and other historical memorabilia.

-At the museum, historical reenactment: Faye Gordon, portrayed by Peg Timmer-Kathol.
-Faye, who taught school in Norfolk, was a favorite teacher of Johnny Carson, who featured her on his show later in her life.
+At the museum, enjoy a historical reenactment of Faye Gordon.
+Faye taught school in Norfolk and was a favorite teacher of Johnny Carson, who featured her on his show later in her life.

 Next stop is the Johnny Carson Mural.
 This large series of paintings by artist Karl Reeder, shows the progression of Johnny’s career.
 This is a great spot to take a picture!